Customer loyalty is a potent weapon in the modern marketplace — and it’s something that every company wants to cultivate.

 Make It Personal With Customer Data

 It’s easy for brands to treat customers like another number on a spreadsheet — especially in today’s increasingly digital world.
 But today’s post-pandemic customers want more.
-According to McKinsey & Company, 71% of consumers expect personalization.
+According to McKinsey & Company, 71% of consumers expect personalized experiences.
 Think about the digital experiences today’s biggest brands offer.
 E-commerce giant Amazon, for instance, gives personalized recommendations for every shopper.

 How do you personalize the customer experience?
 By leveraging powerful first-party data in your brand strategy.
 Think about what repeat purchases your customers are making or where they are in the customer journey.
 Collecting and analyzing data like this is the foundation to creating a unique experience for every customer.